 Digioh supports tracking of conversion and other engagement events through Google Tag Manager (GTM), and onwards to advertising platforms such as Facebook, Google Ads, and LinkedIn.
 This app assumes that you already have GTM deployed on all pages of your site.
 There is no need to install GTM separately within the Digioh iFrame environment.
 If you use a tag manager other than GTM, such as Tealium for example, please contact Digioh support.

-This app allows fine grained control of GTM Events and Variables based on:
+This app allows fine grained control of GTM Events and Variables based on metadata commands:

 Installing the Advanced GTM Tracking App in Digioh

 To start, open your profile menu, top right, and select Custom JS (Apps).

 Find the app “Google Tag Manager Metadata Controller” and click install.
 There are no app parameters, this app is completely controlled by metadata.

 First, we need a quick introduction to Digioh Box Metadata.
 There are four types of key-value metadata, associated with Boxes, Pages, Page Elements, or Form Fields.
 All are configurable within the Box Editor.